AGA-Datathon-2023/Data-Noobs/README.md

 **Minority/Women:**
 In our analysis, the following data about minority/women related program has been collected and subsequent results have been generated:
 Frequency: 4
-ll rejected, so there is evidence that the average total state awards for minority women related programs is less than the threshold.
+Threshold = 546161204.2  (mean of the dataset)
+We conducted a hypothesis testing to check if enough funds were allocated to minority/Women related programs.
+The test statistics, t-test was conducted.
+The result of the test statistics = -22840.01 and P value= 0.00000000000009254474 the significance level,  alpha <- 0.05, in statistical rule, as the p.value < alpha, we were able to reject the null hypothesis: There is evidence that the average Total State Awards for Minority/Women related programs is less than the threshold.

 Women hold a significant portion of 48.8% in the labor market in New York.
 However,in 2021, women in New York earned 88.2 cents for every dollar earned by their male counterparts, a figure notably better than the national average of 81.5 cents.
 The gender pay gap remains significantly wider for women of color, both in New York and across the country.
 This context highlights the significance of our findings, which are the funding disparities women and minoritties face in the labor market.
 Specifically, Black or African American women in New York earned only 67.8 cents for every dollar earned by men, while Hispanic and Latino women received just 62.9 cents for each dollar earned by their male counterparts.
 These disparities underscore the importance of programs supporting minority women-related initiatives.